MshlLouis/TwitchBot/README.md

 # A Bot for Twitch that allows the user to connect to Twitch Channels to read Chat, Timeouts/Bans and Subscriptions/Bit-Cheers.
-Saves all these events to a database.
+Saves all these events to a Database.

 ## 1: Requirements